 This loose affiliation of volunteers and change agents contribute to the production of a hard copy Native American newspaper and a developing cutting edge website offering academicians and social critics a platform for expression.
 Particular emphasis is given to exploring and revealing the historically strong connection that exists between the Black and Native cultures.

 The mission of Native American Newspaper Indian Voices is to advance and promote a supportive system of information sharing grounded in Native Indigenous values and traditions while developing pioneering efforts to build bridges with emerging grassroots coalitions of labor and community groups in order to create a sustainable economic environment.

 The Native American Newspaper’s ongoing project has been under the guidance and supervision of Publisher/editor Rose Davis, a long-time advocate of a sustainable and healthy, balanced living environment and whose work toward this end is her raison d’etre.

 “Consciousness is Power”

-Rose Davis of African and Seminole heritage has been indefatigably and independently producing the Native American media product Indian Voices for over twenty-five years.
-She has diligently developed her singular brand of grassroots journalism that has inspired trust and loyalty of dedicated volunteers and readers.
+Rose Davis of African and Seminole heritage (Afro Native) has been indefatigably and independently producing the Indigenous American media product Indian Voices for over twenty-five years.
+She has diligently developed her singular brand of grassroots journalism that has inspired the trust and loyalty of dedicated volunteers and readers.